Pre-Service Firefighter Education and Training

 Guidelines for Use of Conestoga Emergency Services Station (WREMS Building)

-Conestoga Station #1 is located adjacent to the ATS building and parking lot 10.
-This joint facility (also known as WREMS) has a three-bay apparatus floor, and is an operational Waterloo Region EMS ambulance station.
-The east bay and living quarters comprise the Regional EMS station and are off-limits and unavailable to students.
+The WREMS Building is located adjacent to the ATS building and parking lot 10.
+This joint facility has a three-bay apparatus floor and is an operational Waterloo Region EMS ambulance station.
+The east bay and living quarters comprise the Regional EMS station and are off-limits to students.

 As a Pre-Service Firefighter student, you will have access to the two bays at the west end of the building.
 These two bays are shared with Conestoga's Paramedic Program.